| | |

 Better pack some loose-fitting jeans…because you’re about to visit the best German restaurants in Munich.

-Although it’s not technically the oldest restaurant in Munich, Hofbräuhaus has been serving up frothy steins of beer in their 3-story bierhaus since 1589.
+Although it’s not technically the oldest restaurant in Munich, Hofbräuhaus has been serving up frothy steins of beer in its 3-story bierhaus since 1589.

 Literally meaning “royal brew,” almost 500 years later Hofbräuhaus remains one of the most famous biergartens and best Bavarian restaurants in Munich.
 Along with frosty Hofbräu beer, brewed in accordance with the German Purity Law, Hofbräuhaus serves a wide variety of hearty, German cuisine.

 The restaurant itself is enormous and lively year-round, so it’s the perfect place to go for a Bavarian dinner that turns into drinks.
-If you visit, do yourself a favor and try the Munich sauerbraten with German beef (pot roast, sour gravy, bread dumplings and cranberries).
+If you visit, do yourself a favor and try the Munich sauerbraten with German beef (pot roast, sour gravy, bread dumplings, and cranberries).
+I make sure to plan for a visit to Hofbräuhaus every time I visit Munich!

 Price: $$